Stocktake app for warehouses, stores, and teams

 Why it is different from a template

-- Less typing
+- Less typing at the shelf

-- Cleaner exports
+- Cleaner exports and sync proof

-- Better handoff between counters
+- Better handoff between counters and supervisors

 Workflow